nanoix9/streamer-event-viewer/README.md

 # Answers for Additional Questions:

-1.
-> How would you deploy the above on AWS? (ideally a rough architecture diagram will help)
+> 1. How would you deploy the above on AWS? (ideally a rough architecture diagram will help)

-2.
+To be honest, I don't have much experience on AWS.
+But I think since this is a single Node.js application, it can be easily deployed to AWS by Elastic Beanstalk with just some configuration and commands

-> Where do you see bottlenecks in your proposed architecture and how would you approach
+> 2. Where do you see bottlenecks in your proposed architecture and how would you approach
 > scaling this app starting from 100 reqs/day to 900MM reqs/day over 6 months?

+The bottleneck would be the callback endpoints for Twitch subscription, while rest parts are able to be scaled horizontally.
+To improve this, a distributed message queue like Kafka should be incorporated serving as the callback endpoints, and the server reads the messages from that.
+The messages can be managed by users, i.e. create one Kafka topic for each subscribed user, and the server just subscribe to that topic.